 Cholinesterase inhibitors (donepezil, galantamine and rivastigmine) were originally developed to treat only Alzheimer’s disease, not for other types of dementia and similar conditions such as mild cognitive impairment (MCI).

 However, there may be some cases where these medications are effective, depending on the type of dementia:

-- Cholinesterase inhibitors, particularly donepezil and rivastigmine, are also commonly used to treat Lewy body dementia and have been reported to reduce visual hallucinations.
+- Cholinesterase inhibitors, particularly donepezil and rivastigmine, are also commonly used to treat dementia with Lewy bodies and have been reported to reduce visual hallucinations.